protyagov/largest-number/README.md

 **Observation**

-Solution appears simple, - sort input array largest to smalles and then join numbers into result string.
+Solution appears simple, - sort input array largest to smallest and then join numbers into result string.
 Interesting part is the compare func for the sorting.
 Simple solution for compare function is
 ```
 def __lt__(self, other):